BestTimesToVisit.com Logo

 Tro-tros

-Tip:Book tickets in advance, especially for popular routes or times, either at the bus company's office or sometimes online.
+Tip:Book tickets in advance, especially for popular routes or times, at the bus company's office or terminal.
 Arrive at the terminal at least 30 minutes before departure.
-Be aware that some buses may make multiple stops, extending travel time.
+Be mindful of your belongings.
+VIP and OA are reputable companies.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.